 Please note that the following is general information concerning circulation policies.
 The Hardin Library for the Health Sciences and branch Libraries and collections within libraries may have differing circulation policies.

 Your Community Borrower Card is needed to check out items.
 This card isn’t honored at the UI Law Library.
 We strongly recommend against loaning your card to others.
 All financial responsibility for items rests with the person whose ID card was used.
-If your library card is lost, stolen, or mutilated, contact staff (335-5299) at the Main Library as soon as possible.
+If your library card is lost, stolen, or destroyed, contact staff (335-5299) at the Main Library as soon as possible.